-5.0 Credits VPA

-Prerequisite: Dance III and/or Grade 8 Talented
+5.0 Credits VPA Prerequisite: Dance I/II and/or Audition with Instructor

-Dance

 Dance IV allows students to continue extensive techniques and dance proficiency with more difficult dance pieces and/or projects.
 Special emphasis is placed on performance, style, technique and choreography.
 All students will be required to perform in the end of the year recital.